VillagerUnknown/VillagerCoin/README.md

 Coins can be optionally included in the loot tables.
 The value of the coins will vary depending on the loot table rarity.
 Trial Chambers, Ancient Cities, Strongholds, and Nether Fortresses will reward players more than a Village, Mineshaft, or Fishing.
+Nether and End structures are more likely to reward Iron and Gold Villager Coins.

 **Mob Drops**